 Another method of keeping costs down would be to purchase the plane and any additional parts directly from the brand.
 While this may not work for all brands, it can cost much less to buy components from the actual manufacturer instead of a 3rd party.

-Another way of keeping costs down is to by a used plane from another enthusiast.
+Another way of keeping costs down is to buy a used plane from another enthusiast.
 You may find a used bargain, suitable for your level of expertise, being sold by a member of your flying club.
-This would have the added advantage of knowing the history of the plane, and avoiding buying one that had been in an accident.
+This would have the added advantage of knowing the history of the plane and avoiding buying one that had been in an accident.

 In conclusion, the answer to ‘How Much Does An RC Plane Cost?’ depends on what type you get.
 Many different factors come into play when it comes to the cost of purchasing and running an RC plane.
 If you plan to buy one, use the guide above to learn how to keep costs down.